axcheron/axcheron.github.io/_htb/07_writeup_reel.md

 PS >
 ```

-We didn't get any access using WinRM/SMB with these credentials, however, the remote machine does have an SSH (TCP/22) server running.
+We didn't get any access using WinRM/SMB with these credentials, however, the remote machine does have an **SSH** (TCP/22) server running.
+Let's see if **tom** can use the service.

 ```
 $ ssh tom@10.129.147.8